Contents

 Incorporate ongoing reviews of reports such as Suspicious Activity Reports (SARs) and Currency Transaction Reports (CTRs) to identify patterns and emerging threats.

-Additionally, MSBs are now expected to align their compliance strategies with FinCEN’s national AML/CFT priorities, updated in 2024, which highlight risks such as ransomware, cybercrime, and geopolitical sanctions
+Additionally, MSBs are now expected to align their compliance strategies with FinCEN’s national AML/CFT priorities, updated in 2024, which highlight risks such as ransomware, cybercrime, and geopolitical sanctions.

 Fines for failing to register can be quite steep.
-For example, in 2015, FinCEN found that Ripple Labs “willfully violated the mandatory registration requirement for MSBs,” among other things.
-Ripple Labs and its subsidiary XRP II LLC were required to pay $700,000 in penalties for multiple BSA violations.
-Additionally, FinCEN referred the issue to the US Attorney’s Office for the Northern District of California, for resolving any potential criminal charges.
+For example, in 2015, FinCEN found that a company “willfully violated the mandatory registration requirement for MSBs,” among other things.
+This company and its subsidiary were required to pay $700,000 in penalties for multiple BSA violations.

-It is prudent for an MSB to consult with the most up-to-date list of “jurisdictions with strategic deficiencies in their AML regimes,” published by the Financial Action Task Force (FATF).
-Additionally, MSB AML programs must fulfill the aforementioned minimum requirements, including training all relevant personnel on their AML responsibilities, having a designated AML compliance officer, and having an independent audit function in place to ensure proper reviewing of the AML program’s appropriateness.
+It is also important for an MSB to consult with the most up-to-date list of “jurisdictions with strategic deficiencies in their AML regimes,” published by the Financial Action Task Force (FATF).

 FinCEN Funds Transfer Rule

-On March 15, 2019, FinCEN Director Kenneth A. Blanco was speaking at a Blockchain Symposium when he stated that the FinCEN Funds Transfer Rule should apply to all CVCs.
-Mr. Blanco also stated that: “FinCEN, through delegated examiners at the Internal Revenue Service, has been conducting examinations that include compliance with the Funds Travel Rule since 2014.
-In fact, to date, it is the most commonly cited violation by the IRS against MSBs engaged in CVC money transmission”.
+Mr. Blanco also said that “FinCEN, through delegated examiners at the Internal Revenue Service, has been conducting examinations that include compliance with the Funds Travel Rule since 2014.
+In fact, to date, it is the most commonly cited violation by the IRS against MSBs engaged in CVC money transmission.”

 FinCEN’s 2019 guidance clarified the application of the Travel Rule to cryptocurrency businesses, reinforcing that compliance is mandatory for Virtual Asset Service Providers (VASPs), such as cryptocurrency exchanges and Bitcoin ATMs.
-The Financial Action Task Force (FATF) also issued Recommendation 16, requiring VASPs to share Know-Your-Customer (KYC) and Personal Identifiable Information (PII) between transacting parties before executing transactions.

 In 2024, FinCEN updated the Travel Rule to address emerging risks, explicitly including high-risk transactions involving CVC mixing services linked to money laundering and terrorism financing.
-Financial institutions must ensure complete transfer of critical transaction data, verify sender and receiver identities, and maintain compliance across intermediaries.
-Risk-based approaches, including threat assessments, SAR and CTR analysis, and monitoring virtual currency typologies, are now required.

 Recordkeeping and Travel Rules